 “So you don’t love her,” said Keelath, putting his hands on his hips, “but then you love her enough to do that to her.
 The whole manor could have heard you, if the whole manor had been full.”

-“Shut up,” snapped Tyrric.
-Keelath had wheedled him outside to sit in the garden, but months of neglect while Tyrric had been in the Black City and the winter chill biting their cheeks had only turned the place barren and depressing.
+“Shut up,” said Tyrric.
+They had carried him outside to sit in the garden, but months of neglect while he had been in the Black City and the winter chill biting his cheeks had turned the garden barren.

 “How does Mirium stand you?” said Tyrric, but the question hadn’t come out as derisively as he meant it.
 Worse, Keelath seemed to take him seriously.
-The death knight paused in his raking, propping chin and hands on it as if it were a sword and he was an old guard taking a break after a long day of service.
+He paused in his raking, propping chin and hands on it as if it was a sword and he was an old guard taking a break after a long day of service.

-“She loves me,” said Keelath.
+“She loves me,” Keelath said.
 “It allows her to see past my flaws.”